clemensfiechter/ospw/README.md

 - `cd` into the created *ospw* directory
 - Install the Node.js dependencies: `npm install`
 - Install the *ui* submodule: `git submodule update --init --recursive`
-- In the file `ospw.sh` correct the path to match your location of the file.
+- In the file `ospw.sh` correct the path to match your location of the file

 For starting the OSPW on boot, different methods can be used, depending on the linux distribution.
 There is a systemd service file in the install folder, that has to be customized manually or with the `setup-service.js` script.
 After editing, this file has to be placed in one of the locations that are used by sytemd, for example `/etc/systemd/user`.
 There the permissions have to be set and the service can be enabled.